webuimaker/wikiHugo/content/cloud+native+security/index.md

 # Homepage
 title: "Cloud Native Security"
 description: "
 Businesses are increasingly reliant on cloud-native applications despite the strong, broad perception that use of the cloud will drive security risks.
-This page gathers resources about the security gaps of cloud-native applications •and which issues are top of mind.
+This page gathers resources about the security gaps of cloud-native applications •and which issues are top of mind."

-"
 titleDescription: "
 Businesses are increasingly reliant on cloud-native applications despite the strong, broad perception that use of the cloud will drive security risks.
 This page gathers resources about the security gaps of cloud-native applications •and which issues are top of mind.
 "

 type: "widget_page"
-url: "/display/containers/cloud+native+security/"
+url: "/display/containers/Cloud+Native+Security/"

 rightSide: true
-# permalink: "/display/containers/kubernetes+and+microservices"
+# permalink: "/display/containers/Kubernetes+and+Microservices"
 # headless = true  # Homepage is headless, other widget pages are not.
 active: true
 breadcrumbs: